 Blepharospasm and Hemifacial Spasm

-Blepharospasm and Hemifacial Spasm are both conditions causing uncontrolled spasm of the eyelid, brow and cheek.
+Blepharospasm and Hemifacial Spasm are both conditions causing uncontrolled spasm of the eyelid, brow, and cheek.
 Blepharospasm is a rare neurologic disorder affecting both eyes.
-Patients have frequent forced blinking and eye irritation which can be worsened with stimuli such as bright lights, fatigue, stress, wind and air pollution.
+Patients have frequently forced blinking and eye irritation which can be worsened with stimuli such as bright lights, fatigue, stress, wind, and air pollution.
 The average age of onset is 56 years.
 Blepharospasm is more common in women.
 The cause of blepharospasm is unknown.

 Hemifacial spasm is characterized by contractions on one side of the face.
 Hemifacial spasm may follow an episode of Bells Palsy.
 It may be caused by pressure on or irritation of the facial nerve.